 Create Berms, Swales or Redirected Drainage.
-Flood waters can be diverted away from your residence using berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties. .
-Owners and residents can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit will be required.
+Flood waters can be diverted away from structures using such things as berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
+Owners and residents can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit would be required.
+Contact the Customer Care Center at (918) 596-2100.
+Berms or redirected drainage may be the most feasible solution for areas with flooding due to overland flow, such as RLA #45.